NostrGameEngine/nanosvg-chicory-java/README.md

-# NanoSVG -> Wasm -> Java
+# NanoSVG Chicory Java

-This project compiles NanoSVG to wasm and then to java with Chicory's build-time.
+This is a pure Java 11 build of NanoSVG compiled to wasm and then to java using [Chicory](https://chicory.dev/).

 ## What this exposes